 EU General Data Protection Directive (GDPR): Protection of Personal Data.

 Data Protection Act (UK): Protection of Personal Data.

 Sarbanes Oxley, GLBA, The USA Patriot Act, Identity Theft and Assumption Deterrence Act of 1998.

 FERPA – Student Data, NASD, CA SB1386 and AB 1950, State Data Protection Laws, Basel II.

-The following sections describe the components of MySQL Enterprise Data Masking and De-Identification, discuss how to install and use it, and provide reference information for its components.
+The following sections describe the elements of MySQL Enterprise Data Masking and De-Identification, discuss how to install and use it, and provide reference information for its elements.